 This section documents how CrUX collects and organizes user experience data.

-Pages and origins will be automatically included or removed from the dataset if their eligibility changes over time.
-There is not currently a way to manually submit pages or origins for inclusion.
+Pages and origins are automatically included or removed from the dataset if their eligibility changes over time.
+At this time, you cannot manually submit pages or origins for inclusion.

 A page must be publicly discoverable to be considered for inclusion in the CrUX dataset.

 A page is determined to be publicly discoverable using the same indexability criteria as search engines.

 A page cannot meet the discoverability requirement if any of the following conditions are met, including root pages for the origin dataset: